 At the last booth upon exiting the Ho Chi Minh airport, Song Viet is a fixed price taxi service that will arrange your transportation into the city and also provide SIM card services.
 We cannot advise it enough for all first-time guests to make a beeline for Song Viet.
 Even though it’s a bit pricier than the other alternatives (not by much thought,) the convenience of a one-stop shop is well worth it to any newcomers.
 Be aware – fake Song Viet drivers will try to approach you.
 Do not go with them.
 Instead, go straight to the ticket counter and pick up a ticket.
 An agent will then escort you straight to your vehicle.
 There have been instances of the taxi drivers demanding a tip at the end of the ride, but do not feel the need to.
 Overall, this service is the best for those looking for hassle-free transportation.

-Not only are ride sharing apps convenient, they are also the cheapest mode of transportation in Vietnam.
-You cannot download Uber or Grab without a working phone number so install the app before your arrival.
-With the SIM card in place, you can use either Uber or Grab.
+GRAB: Not only is a ride-sharing app convenient, it is also the cheapest mode of transportation in Vietnam.
+You cannot download Grab without a working phone number so install the app before your arrival.
+With the SIM card in place, you can use either Grab or even a local, cheaper alternative called Go Viet.
 A ride to the city center should round in at about 100,000 to 150,000 VND.
 For people coming in past midnight, it can even clock in at less than 100,000 VND.
 You can pay either in cash or credit.
+Bear in mind, Go Viet only has motorbikes at the moment, so if you have luggage, then stick to Grab.

 In Ho Chi Minh City, beware of fake taxi companies looking to scam clueless passengers with rigged meters and overcharging.
 There are only two reliable taxi companies: Mai Linh (white and green) and Vinasun (white).
 Do not get into any other cab, and always ask to turn on the meter and never agree on a price beforehand.
 A ride into the city should cost between 120,000 to 180,000 VND, maybe 200,000 VND max if you’re arriving during rush hour traffic.
 After exiting, veer left and you’ll see a taxi stand between columns 1 to 3.